HavardHarstad/16S-ONT-GUI-workflow-using-EMU-and-KRONA/README.md

-# 16S-ONT-GUI-workflow-using-EMU-and-KRONA
+16S-ONT-GUI-workflow-using-EMU-and-KRONA
-#16S Oxford Nanopore GUI workflow using EMU and KRONA
+16S Oxford Nanopore GUI workflow using EMU and KRONA

-#A simple GUI python script for analyzing 16S Oxford Nanopore (fastq) reads.
+A simple GUI python script for analyzing 16S Oxford Nanopore (fastq) reads.
 Require creating a Conda environment for EMU and KRONA combined.

 #In Terminal:

 > conda create -n emukrona emu krona

-#if this doesnt work, use mamba:
+If this doesnt work, use mamba:

-mamba create -n emukrona emu krona
+>mamba create -n emukrona emu krona

 #log into Conda environment: